pskugit/organic-fractal-trees/README.md

 # organic-fractal-trees
-Just an artistic interpretation of fractal trees wirrten in both javascript and python
+An artistic interpretation of fractal trees wirrten in both javascript and python